 - a rash or ulcers in the mouth, known as oral shingles

-The rash from shingles tends to develop in a hallmark pattern, usually on the trunk.
+A shingles rash tends to develop in a hallmark pattern, usually on the trunk.
 People sometimes call it a “shingles band” due to the striped pattern.
-They appear over
+These rashes appear over

 Pain occurs because the virus causes inflammation in the nerves.

 Over the next